The Beloit Area Community Health Center offers drive-thru services for COVID testing. Call 608-361-0311 to make an appointment.

 How many doses do I need?

-Right now, the vaccine requires two doses separated by three to four weeks.
-The first and second dose must be from the same brand.
+Right now, the vaccine requires two doses separated by three to four weeks followed by the bivalent booster 2 months after the last dose given, even if you have had a previous booster.
+The first and second dose does not have to be from the same brand, Pfizer and Moderna vaccinations are interchangeable.
 It will take your body up to one month to develop the protection it needs.
+It is recommended to get a bivalent booster to be up to date.

 How long does the immunity last?